vimc/wuenic-data/README.md

 INSTRUCTIONS:

-From this link, you can obtain the Excel file called "coverage_estimates" In addition, in this repo you will find a file called "import_WUENIC_data.csv", with the instructions to the find information on the relevant spreadsheets (from the “coverage_estimates” Excel file) into Montagu
+From this link, you can obtain the Excel file called "coverage_estimates_series.xls" In addition, in this repo you will find a file called "import_WUENIC_data.csv", with the instructions to the find information on the relevant spreadsheets (from the coverage_estimates_series.xls file) into Montagu

-How the new WEUNIC coverage is going to be incorporated into the “coverage_table”?
+How the new WEUNIC coverage is going to be incorporated into the “coverage” table?
-The replacement of coverage values from WENIC data is going to be for activity_type “routine” and “with” gavi_support_level

-unique(cov$gavi_support_level)
-[1] "hold2010" "with"     "none"     "without"
-unique(cov$activity_type)
-[1] "routine" "campaign"
+These coverage information should be updated only for specific scenario.scenario_description as especified in the file called "best_estimate_scenario_modified_update_Jul2016.csv"